geo-c/OCT-Core-Docs/docs/schemas/3_admins.md

     email_address CHARACTER VARYING(255) NOT NULL,
     first_name CHARACTER VARYING(255) NOT NULL,
     last_name CHARACTER VARYING(255) NOT NULL,
-    expires_on TIMESTAMP WITH TIME ZONE
+    expires_on TIMESTAMP WITH TIME ZONE,

     -- Role
     role roles NOT NULL